-- The Police Code of Ethics, produced by the College of Policing, describes the principles that every member of the policing profession in England and Wales is expected to uphold and the standards of behaviour they are expected to meet.
+- 3.5 The Police Code of Ethics, produced by the College of Policing, describes the principles that every member of the policing profession in England and Wales is expected to uphold and the standards of behaviour they are expected to meet.
 This Code applies to all those who work for the Constabulary, be they police officers, police staff, contractors or volunteers.
 Staff have been made aware of the Code of Ethics and its implications.
 Policies, procedures and training products are reviewed in line with the Code and it is central to decision making using the National Decision Making Model.
 Where there are breaches of the Code of Ethics or the Standards of Professional Behaviour there is a positive duty to report these matters.
 The Joint Professional Standards Department receives such reports, and these are investigated appropriately and in accordance with Police Regulations.
-A Code of Conduct based on the Code has also been adopted by the PCC and staff of the OPCC. - Following the enactment of the Police and Crime Act 2017, a number of Police 3.6 Regulations changed on 1st February 2020 and these changes include the Chief Constable no longer being the appeal body for complaints from the public with the PCC now becoming the review body.
+A Code of Conduct based on the Code has also been adopted by the PCC and staff of the OPCC. - Following the enactment of the Policing and Crime Act 2017, a number of Police 3.6 Regulations changed on 1st February 2020 and these changes include the Chief Constable no longer being the appeal body for complaints from the public with the PCC now becoming the review body.
 Appeals are now referred to as a 'right to review'.
 Other changes include less serious misconduct matters being dealt with as 'Practice Requiring Improvement' which will involve line managers in improving the officer's performance rather than instigating formal misconduct proceedings.
 The OPCCN and the Constabulary continue to work together to consolidate the implementation of the new regulations and processes.
 The OPCCN appointed a part time Police Complaints Review Officer to deal with the new process and they have been in post since January 2020.
 The implementation of the new model has now been in operation since February 2020 and although there have been no issues there is a high volume of requests being submitted and the OPCCN have considered a range of options for additional resourcing to assist the part time Police Complaints Review Officer role to ensure the efficient and effective delivery of the service.
 The Complaints and Compliance Officer post has been reviewed and an additional responsibility has been added with regards to conducting and administering complaint review validity assessments.
-The role has now evolved into Complaints and Compliance Manager and as part of this now provides support to the Police Complaints Review Officer.
-In addition, regular reporting on the number of complaint reviews is carried out through the Norfolk Police and Crime Panel Complaint's Sub-Panel. - 3.7 Formal policies also exist in respect of whistle blowing, public complaints, anti-fraud and corruption, declaration of business interests, gifts, loans and hospitality and disclosable associations.
+The role has now evolved into the Complaints and Compliance Manager and as part of this now provides support to the Police Complaints Review Officer.
+In addition, regular reporting on the number of complaint reviews is carried out through the Norfolk Police and Crime Panel Complaint's Sub-Panel.
+There are also now quarterly meetings between OPCCN, Norfolk and Suffolk Professional Standards Department and the Independent Office for Police Conduct (IOPC) to discuss performance and identify any emerging trends. - 3.7 Formal policies also exist in respect of whistle blowing, public complaints, anti-fraud and corruption, declaration of business interests, gifts, loans and hospitality and disclosable associations.
 An Ethics Committee has been established to enable staff to raise for consideration ethical issues affecting the Constabulary to enable further improvement in the transparency, professionalism and ethical approach of staff, policies and procedures to such issues.
 A Joint Integrity Board has also been established with the aim of securing the internal confidence of staff and officers in the fair application of policy and process in matters of integrity and ethics and to ensure that the organisations manage risk and learn from cases to improve the service provided.